-This command allows you to create more complicated move profiles consisting of two to sixteen pre-programmed segments.
-These segments are programmed using positive relative values.
+This command allows you to create more complicated move profiles consisting of two to sixteen segments that are all programmed using relative values.
 A +Blend Move results in CW output pulses, a -Blend Move result in CCW output pulses.
 The figure below shows a three segment Blend Move that is run twice.
-It is first run in the CW direction, (left to right), the second is in the CCW direction, (right to left).
+It is first run in the clockwise direction, and then in the counter-clockwise direction.